Best gaming keyboards: Our picks for the top budget, mid-tier, and RGB boards

 - All of our keyboard reviews

 Choosing a gaming keyboard is a matter of personal taste.
+To that point, there are a plethora of options, with a dizzying mix of features.
 One person could be into Cherry Browns and white backlighting.
 Another might favor Razer Greens and a rippling RGB glow.
-Gigantic wrist pads, compact shapes, numeric keypads, macro keys, volume controls—a plethora of keyboards exists because everyone wants a different mix of features.
+Gigantic wrist pads, compact shapes, numeric keypads, macro keys, volume controls....
+You get the picture

-To help you sort through the many options, we’ve sifted through the latest and greatest planks to come up with our top recommendations.
+To help you sort through the many options, we’ve rounded up a large number of planks, putting them through their paces, to come up with our top recommendations.
 All of these are mechanical keyboards, and for good reason—they’re simply more comfortable to use over the long haul.
 But we’re open-minded, so if we encounter an alternative that works well, you may see it appear on this list.
 We’ll keep updating it periodically as we test new keyboards.

 Best budget keyboard